tommyod/KDEpy/docs/source/examples.rst

 Multimodal distributions
 ------------------------

-The Improved Sheather Jones (ISJ) algorithm for automatic bandwidth selection is implemented in KDEpy.
+The *Improved Sheather Jones* (ISJ) algorithm for automatic bandwidth selection is implemented in KDEpy.
-It does not assume normality, and is robust to multimodal distributions.
+It does not assume normality, and is **robust to multimodal distributions**.
 The disadvantage is that it requires more data to make accurate assessments, and that the running time is slower.

 .. plot::